-Effective January 1, 2006, the Company adopted SFAS No. 123(R), Share-Based Payment.
+The Company accounts for equity awards issued to employees and others under the provisions of SFAS No. 123(R), Share-Based Payment.
 Among its provisions, SFAS No. 123(R) requires the Company to recognize compensation expense for equity awards over the vesting period based on the fair value of these awards at the date of grant.
 The computed fair value of these awards is recognized as a non-cash cost over the period the employee provides services, which is typically the vesting period of the award.
+The fair value of options granted is estimated on the date of grant using the Black-Scholes option-pricing model.
+The fair value of restricted stock grants is equivalent to the fair value of the stock issued on the date of grant.

 Compensation expense is recognized only for share-based payments expected to vest.
 The Company estimates forfeitures at the date of grant based on historical experience and future expectations.
-See Note 10 to the Consolidated Financial Statements for further discussion of the Company's stock-based compensation plan.
+See Note 10 to the consolidated financial statements for further discussion of the Company's stock-based compensation plan.